Sumanth-M-D/V-shop/README.md

 # V-Shop: E-Commerce Website

-V-Shop is a modern e-commerce web application that allows users to browse products, add them to the cart or wishlist, and proceed through a secure checkout process.
-This project is built using **React** for the frontend, **Redux** for state management, and **Node.js** with **MongoDB** for backend and database.
+V-Shop is a modern e-commerce frontend web application that allows users to browse products, add them to the cart or wishlist, and proceed through a secure checkout process.
+This project is built using **React** for the frontend, **Redux** for state management.

 ## Features